 There are a number of components in a common microprocessor that designers should be familiar with before attempting a design.
-For an overview of these components, see Digital Circuits.
+For an overview of these components, see the Digital Circuits wikibook.

 Registers

 A register is a storage element typically composed of an array of flip-flops.
 A 1-bit register can store 1 bit, and a 32-bit register can hold 32 bits, etc. Registers can be any length.